Skip to Main Content

 Another way to appear low-risk is by improving your credit score.
 Both your personal and business credit can matter.
 Personal credit is especially important if you’re running a startup or a smaller business.
 Always pay your bills on time and keep your debts low relative to your income to strengthen your credit.

 But those steps won’t be enough on their own.
-Interest rates on business loans can vary by lender.
+Small business loan interest rates can vary by the lender.
 You’ll need to shop around and compare offers from multiple lenders to find the best deal.
 Many lenders offer online prequalification tools and other ways to get quotes with just a soft credit pull (which doesn’t impact your credit score).

 Even if you’re shopping for a bad credit business loan, it’s worth comparing lenders to try to save some money.